ieatnsleep/ieatnsleep/README.md

 <h3 align="center">IT experienced and machine learning enthusiast passionate about ML/AI,data analysis from Singapore</h3>
 <h3 align="center">Having a BCs Computer Science(Honours) and Diploma in Landscape Design & Horticulture, I've developed extensive skills in data analytics, machine learning, project managements, and having valuable soft skills such as being a team player and a good communicator.
 I also strongly believe in keeping up with latest technology solutions and enjoy working with data to provide solutions to help achieve business goals.</h3>

-- 🌱 I’m currently working at SEA as IT helpdesk analyst
+- 🌱 I’m currently working at SEA as IT analyst

 - Final year Project : [Deep Learning on Credit Card Fraud Detection](https://github.com/ieatnsleep/Final_Year_Project_DL)